Click here to learn about local plastic surgeons

 • No need for prosthesis

-• A whopping 98 percent of elective mastectomy patients would have breast reconstruction again, according to an article in the July 2008 issue of the medical journal Plastic and Reconstructive Surgery.
+• A whopping 98 percent of elective mastectomy patients would have breast reconstruction again, according to an article in Plastic and Reconstructive Surgery.

 Risks of Breast Reconstruction